Anti-Germans (political current): Criticisms

 Zionist leftists that are linked to the Antideutsche movement in Germany and Austria have been accused of targeting left-wing German Jews and Austrian Jews.

 According to Haaretz writer Ofri Ilany, "Incensed Germans, some of them descendants of Nazis, don't hesitate to attack Jewish and Israeli left-wingers" and "besmirch Jews" and violate their freedom of expression "under the banner of the struggle against anti-Semitism."
 Left-wing Austrian-Jewish activist Isabel Frey said that "Jews are fetishized in this pseudo-tolerant way and assumed to have unified interests" by the political mainstream in Austria and Germany.
 According to Frey, "Jewish leftists are being accused of antisemitism by non-Jewish leftists.
 To me, these accusations are a way of denigrating our Jewish identities, of saying that we’re the “wrong kind” of Jew.
 I keep asking myself, are these accusations themselves a kind of antisemitism?"
 Michael Sappir, an Israeli-born German-Jewish anti-Zionist activist affiliated with Jewish-Israeli descent in Leipzig, has said in +972 Magazine that the experience of being an anti-Zionist Jewish leftist in Germany can be disempowering and "very isolating" because the German left is often associated with the Antideutsch movement.
 According to Sappir, Jewish leftists and other pro-Palestinian voices are marginalized in part because "Antideutsch groups have managed to bully them into silence" and that Jewish leftists "felt very insulted by the idea of calling this struggle 'antisemitic'".

-Despite accusations of anti-Semitism, there is close collaboration and solidarity between those associated with Antideutsche movement and Zionist leftist Jewish organizations, as e.g. the Autonome Jüdische Gruppe Berlin or the Jüdische österreichische Hochschüler:innen (representing the Jewish students in Austria).

 The Anti-Deutsch movement has faced criticism for its perceived unconditional support of the State of Israel.
 Critics argue that this position often leads to the marginalization of Palestinian perspectives and struggles.
-Some sources note that Anti-Deutsch groups have defended Israeli government actions that have been described by international organizations and academic analyses as constituting genocide in Gaza and the occupied territories.
+Some sources note that Anti-Deutsch groups have defended Israeli government actions including the Gaza genocide.
 These positions have sparked debate within the German and international left, with opponents asserting that the movement's stance may conflict with broader anti-imperialist and human rights principles.